apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/sharding.en.md

 - `strategyType` specifies the sharding strategy, please refer to[Sharding Strategy](/en/features/sharding/concept/sharding/#sharding-strategy)
 - `Sharding Table Rule` supports both `Auto Table` and `Table` at the same time.
 The two types are different in syntax.
 For the corresponding configuration file, please refer to [Sharding](/en/user-manual/shardingsphere-jdbc/yaml-config/rules/sharding/)
 - When using the `autoCreativeAlgorithm` way to specify `shardingStrategy`, a new sharding algorithm will be created automatically.
 The algorithm naming rule is `tableName_strategyType_shardingAlgorithmType`, such as `t_order_database_inline`
+- executing `CREATE SHARDING TABLE RULE`，a new sharding algorithm will be created automatically.
+The algorithm naming rule is `tableName_scope_shardingAlgorithmType`，such as `t_order_database_inline`
+- executing `CREATE DEFAULT SHARDING STRATEGY`，a new sharding algorithm is also created automatically，The algorithm naming rule is `default_scope_shardingAlgorithmType`，such as `default_database_inline`

 ### Sharding Table Reference Rule